 2. Explore a few Museums: There's nothing quite like the sense of history experienced in the nation's capital.
 When you hear people refer to the "National Mall" they don't mean a shopping center, but a huge area in front of the U.S. Capitol building and the surrounding museums.
 The Smithsonian is the grouping of all the museum complexes across the city (and the National Zoo).
 Your best bet is to visit the website and see which museums align with your interest, there are the National History Museum, African Art Museum, Hirshhorn Museum and Sculpture Garden.
 The best part about the Smithsonian is that the majority of the museums are FREE!

 3. Hang out in Georgetown.
 There are actually a ton of neighborhoods in the Washington D.C. area that are fun to hang out in - but if you're an au pair with limited time, try Georgetown first.
 There are tons of shops to visit, lots of delicious food (including a world famous cupcake shop), and a fun vibe that also lends itself to a great nightlife.

 When To Visit: It depends on your preference!
-DC can get hot and humid in the Summer time, 90 degree temperatures are pretty average.
+DC can get hot and humid in the Summertime, so 90-degree temperatures are pretty average.
 The winters are a little milder than other Northeastern cities, but temperatures can still drop into the teens.
 If you don't like extremes, you'll likely be most comfortable in the Spring or Fall.

 Nearest Cities: You can drive or take the Amtrak North to reach Philadelphia in about 2.5 hours.
 New York City is about 4 hours away by car or train.